 The total land area of the Kennewick-Pasco-Richland metropolitan statistical area (MSA) spans a total area of 2,945 square miles and had a population of 192,696 in the year 2000.
-The population of this metro area increased to 253,340 in the year 2010 and was estimated at 262,500 in 2012.
+The population of this metro area increased to 253,340 in the year 2010 and was estimated at 268,200 in 2013.
 The population in Pasco increased from 32,066 in the year 2000 to 59,781 in the year 2010.
-In the year 2012, the population of Pasco was estimated at 62,670.
-This increase in population growth ranked Pasco sixteenth within the state of Washington in 2012 for population change.
+In the year 2013, the population of Pasco was estimated at 65,600.

-Revitalization efforts remain a priority in central Pasco where most of the aging housing stock is located (see Figure 3: Downtown Revitalization Area).
+Revitalization efforts remain a priority in central Pasco where most of the aging housing stock is located (see see Figure 3: Downtown Revitalization Area).
 Pasco's CDBG and HOME funds will be used to assist lower income residents of Pasco, with priority placed on those activities that provide a benefit in the oldest sections of Pasco.
 This geographic area is primarily located in central Pasco (Census Tracts 201, 202, 203 and 204), and is characterized by a high percentage of families living at or below poverty level (see Figure 2: Below Poverty Level).